kiranll/Human-pose-estimation-/README.md

 ......
 ```

-Finally, import the project to `Android Studio` and run in you smartphone.
+Finally, import the project to `Android Studio` and run in you smartphone...

 ## iOS Demo